goschtl/zope/zope-foundation-admin/trunk/docs/ZopeFoundation_ByLaws.rst

          approved by the requisite number of directors as described
          below:

       3.10.1.
 Simple Majority Required.
 For all other actions not specified by Sections 3.10.2 and 3.10.3, and for which the Board has authority to take within the stated purpose of the Zope Foundation as set forth in Section 1, such actions must be approved by no less than a simple majority of those directors in Good Standing represented at a Board meeting at which a quorum is present.
-Such actions requiring a simple majority vote include, but are not limited to, (i) approving a release plan for the Zope Platform; (ii) approving any and all officer and staff compensation packages; (iii) approving the Board’s regular meeting schedule; (iv) confirming the Chairman’s appointments to Standing Committees (as defined in Section 4.1); (v) appointing Board Committees (as defined in Section 4.2); (vi) approving promotion plans of the Zope Management Organization (specified in Section 7) or any Membership At-Large committee (specified in Section 8); and (vii) creating new Top Level Projects and Project Management Committees (as described in Section 7.1) that are consistent with the purposes of the Zope Foundation as set forth in Section 1.
+Such actions requiring a simple majority vote include, but are not limited to, (i) approving a release plan for the Zope Platform; (ii) approving any and all officer and staff compensation packages;
+              (iii) approving the Board’s regular meeting schedule; (iv) confirming the Chairman’s appointments to Standing Committees (as defined in Section 4.1); (v) appointing Board Committees (as defined in Section 4.2); (vi) approving promotion plans of any Membership At-Large committee (specified in Section 8); and (vii) creating new Top Level Projects and Project Management Committees (as described in Section 7.1) that are consistent with the purposes of the Zope Foundation as set forth in Section 1.

       3.10.2.
 Unanimous Consent Required.
 For actions (i) amending the terms of the Zope Public License (the “ZPL”) to include